0xjet/ccc/README.md

 * Module 5.
 Cyberoperations
     * Operations in Cyberspace
     * The ATT&CK Framework
-    * APTs
+    * APTs and State-sponsored Operations

 ## Schedule and Assessment

 The course is designed to be taught over a 6-week term, with two 1.5-hour sessions per week.
 Each module is covered in one week, plus time off class for self-study and work on assignments.
+The last week is used to review contents and explore other topics and directions from here.

 The assessment activitites include:
 * Three quizzes spaced throughout the term (weeks 2, 4, and 6).
 All quizzes are closed book and closed notes.
 Access to the Internet via any device is not allowed. _Grading: 20% each_.